metacpan/metacpan-cpan-extracted/distros/C/Crypt-Perl/README.md

 feasible. :-( Everything else, though, including all ECDSA and Ed25519 operations, should be fine.

+Note that this distribution’s test suite is pretty slow without an XS backend.

 # TODO

 There are TODO items listed in the submodules; the following are general